MonkmanMH/DataScienceResources_draft/docs/Design.md

 Gregor Aisch, [a plethora of blog posts about colour in data visualization](https://vis4.net/blog/tags/color/)

+Betsy Mason (2018-08-09) [End of the Rainbow?
+New Map Scale is More Readable by People Who Are Color Blind](https://www.scientificamerican.com/article/end-of-the-rainbow-new-map-scale-is-more-readable-by-people-who-are-color-blind/?sf195206045=1), _Scientific American_

+---

 ### R

 R has a variety of colour palettes available beyond what's possibe in base R; this isn't intended to be comprehensive but instead useful.